mesosphere/dcos-docs-site/pages/services/mongodb-enterprise/0.1.0-4.0.3/quick-start-guide/index.md

 * OpsManager Base URI (Host URL or Path where the OpsManager is hosted)

-* Project ID (obtained after creating a project on OpsManager UI)
+* Project ID (Obtained after creating a project on OpsManager UI)

-* Generate or use an existing Public API Key.
+* Generate new or use an existing Public API Key from OpsManager.

 * Username of the Registered user over OpsManager Organisation.

-* Add the IP of host to the OpsManager API Whitelist.
+* Whitelist the IP of host in the OpsManager.

 ## Install MongoDB OpsManager